The US Navy from 1790 to the Civil War

 The Union Navy at the Outbreak of War

-The strength of the US Navy had usually ranged from 80 to 100 vessels and in early 1861 the total was 90 vessels in the active list.
+The strength of the US Navy had usually ranged from 80 to 100 vessels and in early 1861 the total was 90 vessels on the active list.
 Many old vessels were counted in this list and some had even seen service as far back as the War of 1812.
 Fifty were sailing ships, classed either as line-of-battle ships, frigates, sloops or brigs.
 These had all been useful in their day, but they were rapidly becoming obsolete.
 They were supplemented by the forty vessels of the modern steam-driven fleet.
 At the beginning of the war, only about 35 of the 90 active ships were ready for active service and the remainder were laid up at various dockyards awaiting repairs.

 The readily serviceable navy consisted of two sailing frigates, eleven sailing sloops, one screw frigate, five screw sloops of the first class, three side-wheel steamers, eight screw sloops of the second class and five screw sloops of the third class.
 Available but laid up in various yards for repair and refitting were eighteen sailing ships, five screw frigates, one screw sloop and three or four side-wheel steamers.
 Nine were laid up and some months were required to fit them out for sea.

-In the Home Squadron there were seven steamships.
+In the Home Squadron, there were seven steamships.
 The sloop-of-war USS Brooklyn and the small steamer USS Wyandotte were at Pensacola; the gunboats USS Mohawk and USS Crusader were at New York; the sloop USS Pawnee was at Washington; and the 1850 side-wheeler Powhatan was on its way home from Vera Cruz in company with the gunboat USS Pocahontas.
 Five other ships were attached to this squadron.
 The sail frigate USS Sabine and the sloop USS St Louis were at Pensacola; the sailing sloops USS Cumberland and USS Macedonia were at Vera Cruz or returning home, and the store-ship USS Supply was at New York.
-These twelve vessels, together with the USS Anacostia, a small screw-tender at the Washington Navy Yard, were all that could be placed at the immediate disposal of the Administration.
+These twelve vessels, together with the USS Anacostia, a small screw-driven tender at the Washington Navy Yard, were all that could be placed at the immediate disposal of the Administration.
 USS Michigan was stationed on the Great Lakes, and five more ships were unserviceable for various reasons.

 The remaining thirty-four ships were dispersed around the world as is usual in peacetime.
 Orders were not issued immediately for the general recall of the seventeen ships on foreign service, an operation requiring considerable time before the development of submarine telegraph cables.
 For example, USS Niagara was on special duty in Japanese waters and could not report for several months.
 The other ships on foreign stations required from a week to a month to regain home waters.
-Of the forty-eight ships that were in dock or in the navy-yards, none could be prepared for service within a fortnight and many would require a month or more before they could be ready.
+Of the forty-eight ships that were in dock or in the Navy Yards, none could be prepared for service within a fortnight and many would require a month or more before they could be ready.

 The US Navy Department was dealt a severe blow by the early loss of the Gosport Navy Yard in Norfolk, Virginia.
 Some of the navy’s most formidable and most historic ships, including the steam frigate USS Merrimac, the sloops USS Germantown and USS Plymouth and the brig USS Dolphin were all laid up for repair and destroyed after the state’s secession.
 In addition, the sailing line-of-battle ship USS Pennsylvania, USS United States, USS Columbus, USS Delaware, USS Rariten and USS Columbia, as well as the unfinished ship of the line USS New York were also lost.
 Over $2,000,000 worth of Federal property was destroyed at Norfolk, while great quantities of stores and ammunition and thousands of cannons fell into Confederate hands.
 Other vessels which could not be removed from docks or naval stations were either seized by the seceded states or the Confederate Government or destroyed by order from Washington.

-When all the vessels abroad were recalled and those laid up were fitted out, the Government could deploy about 30 steam ships, of which the most important were the remaining five screw-frigates (the sixth, the USS Merrimac having been burned at Norfolk).
+When all the vessels abroad were recalled and those laid up were fitted out, the Government could deploy about 30 steamships, of which the most important were the remaining five screw frigates (the sixth, the USS Merrimac having been burned at Norfolk).
 There were six sloops of the first or Hartford class, four large side-wheelers and eight sloops of the second or Iroquois class.
 All were valuable as the nucleus of a fleet but for the kind of war now underway they were insufficient and inappropriate.
 A fleet capable of raids upon the enemy’s warships, commerce or seaports might prove advantageous to the Confederates, but the Federal Government required materials and methods of a different character.
 The US Navy was required to blockade the seceded states and required a cordon of fast and efficient steamers patrolling four thousand miles of coastline.
 The reduction and passage of coastal and riverside fortifications required a powerful and well-equipped fleet designed for the purpose.
 The vast network of interior waterways which were essential to the army’s supply and communications could only be held successfully by another numerous and unusual kind of fleet.
 Finally, the protection of commerce demanded a squadron of fast cruisers.

 The Expansion of the US Navy